 What does that mean?

 Review the semester: acknowledge the routines that helped your student and “revise” what didn’t work.
-Maybe during Academic Hour your student listened to music while studying, but test scores weren’t as high as they could have been.
+Maybe during Academic Hour, your student listened to music while studying, but test scores weren’t as high as they could have been.
 Cut the music and see what happens.
-Talking through these routines and figuring out what to stop and what to continue will set your student up for a strong finish.
-We want to get these systems in place before the last few weeks, before we’re stressed and pressed for time.
+Have you seen a difference in grades when your student is studying in their room vs. studying at the kitchen table?
+Talking through these routines and figuring out what to stop, what to continue, and what to start will set your student up for a strong finish to their year.
+Ideally, we want to get these systems in place before the last few weeks, before we’re stressed and pressed for time.

 Discipline = Freedom